SrMordred/reloaded/README.md

 Can be called at will on the host side (normally inside a loop).

-**ReloadeD** will continue to work even if you don´t declare all possible functions.
+**ReloadeD** will work even if you don´t declare all possible functions.

-Note that you don´t need **Reloaded** module on the client side so you can reload dynamic libraries from any language :)
+Note that you don´t need **ReloadeD** module on the client side so you can reload dynamic libraries from any language :)

+`mixin ReloadedCrashReturn;` (Optional)

+This will create a returning point (using `setjpm/longjmp`) from where the program will resume if the code in the client side crash.

 ```d
 //CLIENT LIBRARY